dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/advanced-usage.md

 >
 > Therefore, if `ifSaveOriginalImageInACanvas` is set to `true` for a `BarcodeScanenr` instance, the WebGL feature will be disabled for that instance.
 >
 > You can manually disable the WebGL feature by setting `_bUseWebgl` as `false`.
->
-> if WebGL is disabled, when you try to get the intermediate result canvas specified by `EnumIntermediateResultType.IRT_ORIGINAL_IMAGE` , the canvas will be exactly the same image as you would get with `getOriginalImageInACanvas()` .
+If WebGL is disabled, when you try to get the intermediate result canvas (with `getIntermediateCanvas()`) specified by `EnumIntermediateResultType.IRT_ORIGINAL_IMAGE` , the canvas will be exactly the same image as you would get with `getOriginalImageInACanvas()` .

 The following shows how to display these images on the page